NoamZeise/pages/_posts/2024-07-05-mini-monitor.md

 The format of the colour data sent to the display can also be modified, such as the data's endianness and colour order, as well as the colour depth.

-It supports 12, 16 and 18 bit colour data.
+The display supports 12, 16 and 18 bit colour data.

 ```
 pixel size | r-g-b bits